AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

     ```

-    The error is caused by connection leaks in the connection pool, which occur when the ossObject is not closed after usage.
+    The error is caused by connection leaks in the connection pool, which occur when ossObject is not shut down after usage.

 -   Solution

     Check your program to ensure that no connection leaks occur.
-The following code provides an example on how to close ossObject:
+The following code provides an example on how to shut down ossObject:

     ```
     // Read an object.